Footpath Maintenance Public Access Way

 However, the City is responsible for maintenance of trees planted on the verge and will spray for weeds to maintain the streetscape.

-If you do not wish the City to use chemicals along your verge or have a tree which needs attention, please contact customer service.
+If you do not wish the City to use chemicals along your verge, or have a tree which needs attention, please contact Customer Relations.

 The City also welcomes reporting of untidy verges in your neighbourhood.